540 past events with the ball state university tag

 -

-"Accidental Astronauts" 3:30pm Planetarium Show 3:30pm to 4:30pm @ Charles W. Brown Planetarium, Ball State University 2111 West Riverside Avenue
+"One World, One Sky: Big Bird’s Adventure" 3:30pm Planetarium Show 3:30pm to 4:30pm @ Charles W. Brown Planetarium, Ball State University 2111 West Riverside Avenue

-"To Space & Back" 5pm Planetarium Show 5pm to 6pm @ Charles W. Brown Planetarium, Ball State University 2111 West Riverside Avenue
+Perfect for families and groups with pre-K through 1st grade learners, all ages are welcome."ASTRONAUT" 5pm Planetarium Show 5pm to 6pm @ Charles W. Brown Planetarium, Ball State University 2111 West Riverside Avenue

-"Moons: Worlds of Mystery" 6:30pm Planetarium Show 6:30pm to 7:30pm @ Charles W. Brown Planetarium, Ball State University 2111 West Riverside Avenue
+Perfect for families and groups with kids ages 8+, all ages are welcome."Destination Mars" 6:30pm Planetarium Show 6:30pm to 7:30pm @ Charles W. Brown Planetarium, Ball State University 2111 West Riverside Avenue

 Perfect for ages 8+, all ages are welcome.